Texans clinch AFC South title with 20-3 win over Jaguars

 UP NEXT

-Texans: Will host the winner of Sunday night’s Colts-Titans game next Saturday or Sunday, barring a tie between those teams.
+Texans: Will host the winner of Sunday night’s Colts-Titans game next weekend, barring a tie between those teams.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL